 9. Alexanderplatz and TV Tower

 Alexanderplatz is a hub of activity, blending shopping, transit, and historic architecture.
 The TV Tower offers a high viewpoint for the city.
-Visiting at sunset provides a panoramic glow across the rooftops and streets below.
+Visiting at sunset provides a panoramic glow across the rooftops and streets below, making it one of the most photographed Berlin visiting places.

 10. Charlottenburg Palace and Gardens